Connect with others who understand.

 The connection between hives and SLE is not completely understood, but one recent theory is that lupus can cause you to have an allergic reaction to your own cells, also known as an auto-allergy.
 Dermatologists can help rule out other common causes of hives before identifying them as a symptom of lupus.

-Cutaneous lupus can take the form of a malar rash — also called a butterfly rash — on the bridge of the nose and cheeks.
+Cutaneous lupus can take the form of a malar rash — also called a butterfly rash — that spans from cheek to cheek across the bridge of the nose.
 The malar rash is extremely common, affecting 62 percent of MyLupusTeam members and up to 70 percent of people living with lupus.
-This rash is also called discoid lupus, which looks like scaly red skin rashes in sun-exposed areas of the body.
+People with CLE can develop other types of rashes as well that can cause itchiness.
+Discoid lupus, for example, causes thick, raised, scaly patches that are often discolored.
+They may flake or form a crust on the skin’s surface.

 2. Burning